kristinemlarson/gnssrefl/docs/use_cases/use_p709.md

 <code>quickLook p709 2022 1 -e1 5 -e2 10 -h1 20 -h2 40</code>

 **Estimate Reflector Height**

 Set your analysis strategy using <code>make_json_input</code>.
 Remember, if the UNR database knows about the site, then you can input lat,lon,ht of 0,0,0.
+You can input the azimuth limits using -azlist.

 <code>rinex2snr p709 2021 183 -dec 5 -archive unavco -rate high -orb gnss</code>

-<code>gnssir 2021 1 -doy_end 180</code>
+<code>gnssir p709 2021 1 -doy_end 180</code>

 Use <code>daily_avg </code> to calculate a daily reflector height.
 Various statistics also come to the screen.
 Here is the RH series: